microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 ### Step 4 - Choose a path for the rest of the challenge

 From here, you will be using the DICOM service for the features outlined in the beginning of this challenge.
+You have the option to follow either of these paths:

-**Basic Path** You can use already configured postman collection to execute mentioned steps.
+**Basic Path** You can use an already configured Postman collection to execute the tasks mentioned in the beginning of the challenge.

 Or

-**Advanced Path** You can follow provided articles (advanced path) in corresponding step for programmatic method.
+**Advanced Path** You can follow provided articles corresponding with the tasks and complete them with DICOMweb™ API calls using C#, Python, or cURL.

 ## Basic Path